- by Marit van Nuland

 Placement

-• Place the text in such a way that it doesn’t get interrupted by another object, for example, a tree.
+- Place the text in such a way that it doesn’t get interrupted by another object, for example, a tree.
 It is not possible to never have something in your view if there are multiple objects, but you need to make sure there is enough space in between the objects so that you can navigate in between the objects.

-WARNING: This example does not allow for camera rotation, only for movement using the left joystick, so keep that in mind while testing.
+View the example for the text positions.
+WARNING: This example does not allow for camera rotation, only for movement using the left joystick.

-• There is also an option to make the object move into the direction of your POV.
+- There is also an option to make the object move into the direction of your POV.
 Here you will find a small example using A-Frame.

 Hierarchy

-• Make sure that there is a clear hierarchy in the text.
+- Make sure that there is a clear hierarchy in the text.
 This can be done by using a bigger size or amplifying important text.
+Example: Use bold text for headings and subtle styles for paragraph, while highlighting the important parts of the text in red.

 Consistency

-• Make sure to keep using the same font across the whole environment.
+- Make sure to keep using the same font across the whole environment.
 This includes font, sizing, text height but also color and how many characters you place in the POV.
 This means if you make your text in the color dark blue, it will stay that way for the whole model.
 And if you make a sentence of 12 words before you cut it off, then keep it that way as well.

 2. Technical Considerations